Relighting as a Probe of Visual Priors via Augmented Latent Intrinsics: Discussion

+\textbf{Prior design can substitute for supervision scale.} ALI belongs to a broader class of prior-driven generative methods.
+Rather than relying on large synthetic datasets, dense physical annotations, or explicit inverse-graphics supervision, ALI injects a frozen visual prior into a latent-intrinsic framework.
+This lightweight fusion improves both material fidelity and relighting robustness, especially for glossy and specular surfaces.
+In contrast to scale-centric approaches that attempt to learn physical structure from large supervised datasets~\citep{zeng2024rgb, DiffusionRenderer2025, he2025unirelight}, our results indicate that careful prior selection and integration can provide a more data-efficient route to physically grounded generation.

-\textbf{Limitations and Future Work.} Despite improved material fidelity, ALI can still shift fine details and conflate color with illumination—an inherent ambiguity in inverse rendering.
-Shadows are guided by learned priors rather than explicit geometry.
-Extending this probing to related physical tasks, such as reflectance editing or view-consistent generation, may further clarify which representation properties support physical reasoning in generative models.
+\textbf{Limitations and future work.} ALI improves material-aware relighting but does not solve inverse rendering.
+It can still shift fine details, conflate surface color with illumination, and hallucinate shadows from learned priors rather than explicit geometry.
+These limitations are inherent to image-only relighting without 3D structure or physical supervision.
+Extending this probing framework to related tasks, such as reflectance editing, shadow manipulation, view-consistent generation, or material decomposition, may further clarify which representation properties support physical reasoning in generative models.